DavidLeoni/diversicon/docs/Diversicon LMF.md

 ### Namespaces

-XML allows to declare namespaces for tags and attributes (so you can write stuff like <my-namespace-prefix:mytag my-namespace-prefix:myAttribute="bla bla">) but we abuse them to give a scope also to tag IDs: <tag id="my-namespace-prefix:bla">
+XML allows to declare namespaces for tags and attributes (so you can write stuff like <my-namespace-prefix.mytag my-namespace-prefix:myAttribute="bla bla">) but we abuse them to give a scope also to tag IDs: <tag id="my-namespace-prefix.bla">
 Namespaced IDs are necessary because in UBY IDs are global, and when merging multiple sources into te db conflicts might occur.
 Note that currently we don't require any specific format for prefixes, nor namespace urls, so version numbers are not mandatory and urls are not required